 - investigation of problems and prompt action when required

-- monitoring of patient outcomes achieved by 'brand' of device or implant, hospital and surgeon
+- monitoring of patient outcomes using the manufacturer of device or implant, hospital and surgeon information

 - better understanding where outcomes fall below an expected performance